FamilyMart: History

-FamilyMart has stores located in all prefectures of Japan.
+FamilyMart was a subsidiary of the FamilyMart UNY Holdings Co., Ltd. (UFHD), which also owned supermarket chain UNY, until 2020.
+UFHD was dissolved when Uny was acquired by the parent company of Don Quijote in 2020.

-FamilyMart was formerly the largest chain store in South Korea.
-FamilyMart entered South Korea in 1990 through a franchise licensing agreement with Bokwang Group.
-However, from 2012, the original stores were rebranded as CU and operated separately by BGF Retail (then a joint venture between FamilyMart and Bokwang Group).
-In 2014, FamilyMart sold off their stake in BGF Retail after its IPO and divested from South Korea as a result of the rebranding exercise.
+FamilyMart Co.'s parent company is Itochu, a Japanese trading company, with a stake of 50.1%.
+On July 8, 2020, Itochu announced it would spend approximately ¥580 billion (approx US$5.5 billion) to purchase 100% of FamilyMart, with the intent to sell 4.9% of the shares to Zen-Noh and Norinchukin Bank.
+FamilyMart shareholders approved the takeover on October 26, and the stock was delisted on November 12, thus leading the completion of the acquisition.

 International operations

-China mainland
+Mainland China

-FamilyMart opened its first store in Shanghai, China in 2004.
+FamilyMart opened its first store in Shanghai, China, in 2004.
 Since then, the chain has expanded to Guangzhou, Suzhou and Hangzhou.
 Other stores are in Shenzhen, Guangzhou, Chengdu, Wuxi, Beijing and Dongguan.
 By December 2020, there are over 2,967 FamilyMart stores in mainland China.

 Malaysia

 FamilyMart opened its first store in Malaysia at Wisma Lim Foo Yong in Bukit Bintang, Kuala Lumpur on November 11, 2016.
 It has become popular because it is the first convenience store selling soft serve ice cream and fresh snacks.

 FamilyMart Malaysia are owned by Maxincome Resources Sdn Bhd which is one of QL Resources Bhd subsidiary.
 They had a 20-year agreement with FamilyMart Co Ltd.

 All of FamilyMart Malaysia's food service and ready-to-eat selections are made with halal ingredients only.
 The service is currently in the midst of the halal application process with JAKIM.
 The products available in FamilyMart that are Halal certified will carry the Halal logo on its packaging.
 For products that are imported from Japan, Korea or Taiwan, the product ingredients will be vetted to ensure that no haram ingredients such as pork, lard or alcoholic substance were used.
 Customers will be able to read the ingredients information on the food or drinks packaging before purchase to ensure hassle-free consuming.
 In April 2019, FamilyMart Malaysia was one of the F&B outlets that was chosen by PLUS Malaysia Berhad, the largest expressway in Malaysia to set up their stores in one of the R&R areas.

-As of 6 May 2021, there are 242 stores nationwide, marking the 200th store milestone on the first store in Penang after its 100th store in Melaka.
+As of May 6, 2021, there are 242 stores nationwide, marking the 200th store milestone on the first store in Penang after its 100th store in Malacca.
 By 2022, they planned to open 300 stores nationwide.